motech/motech/docs/source/get_started/configure_hipaa.rst

 ======================

-Compliance with HIPAA requires implementing physical and technical safeguards, as well as technical and administrative policies when it comes to dealing with sensitive patient.
+Compliance with HIPAA requires implementing physical and technical safeguards, as well as technical and administrative policies when it comes to dealing with sensitive patient data.
 It is impossible for us to help you achieve full compliance, without knowing the details of your organization or the data you are storing.
 Ultimately it falls on your and/or your hosts shoulders to guarantee full HIPAA compliance.